echo3Dco/Unity-echo3D-demo-Face-Filter/README.md

-# Unity-echoAR-demo-Face filter
+# Unity-echo3D-demo-Face filter

-Simple Face filter demo with Unity and echoAR.
+Simple Face filter demo with Unity and echo3D.

 ## Register

 Don't have an API key?
-Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).
+Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).

 ## Setup